junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 As it turns out, if an angel really puts their mind into hunting, they can be a damn good hunter -- the best hunter in the world that a hunter could ever be, actually.

 The vicious things give off a dark vibe, not as evil as demons, but also stink so much that they differ from humans.
 Castiel can sense them, pick them out from the crowd like peas from rice.
 He drags random werewolves, shapeshifters, vampires, or djinns out of their nests.
-Sometimes he drops them at Crowley's lab, other times, he fries their brains himself when reading their minds.
+Sometimes he drops them at Crowley's lab; other times, he fries their brains himself when reading their minds.

 He doesn't have the luxury of taking things slowly now, Castiel tells himself.
 Every minute wasted on Earth, every minute spent talking to a monster when he can just reach inside and read, he thinks of Dean in Purgatory, being hunted and chased by millions of monsters.
 He thinks of Dean trapped there, alone, as a vampire, and dying.

-Castiel's eyes glow with blue-white light, the two vampires in front of him vaporized in an instant.
+Castiel's eyes glow with blue-white light, the two vampires in front of him vaporize in an instant.
 They don't know anything about Purgatory or their Alpha anyway, or if they do, they refuse to give him up.
 Castiel decides they aren't worth his patience.

 "I think that's far enough, Angel."
 A low male voice sounds behind him.